 Tips for Creating a Great Helper CV

-Now that you’ve seen how to format your CV, you’re ready to get started writing.
+Now that you’ve seen how to format your CV, you’re ready to get creating using our CV maker.
 Keep the following tips in mind as you go:

 - Use a variety of words to describe yourself.
 Try not to repeat the same action verbs more than once.
 If necessary, consult a thesaurus for inspiration.